Transport and Covid-19: responses and resources

 The SIPA-T project helps decision-makers in Central and Southeast Asia by identifying ways to enhance the efficiency and sustainability of the region’s transport networks.
 It pinpoints gaps in regional freight connectivity, proposes sustainable ways to close them, and develops pathways for decarbonising local transport systems.

-Project outputs include two regional-level studies for Central Asia and Southeast Asia.
-These involve assessing the capacity of transport infrastructure programmes for improving connectivity, reducing environmental costs, and bringing benefits for local communities.
+These two regional studies for Central Asia and Southeast Asia involve assessing the capacity of transport infrastructure programmes for improving connectivity, reducing environmental costs, and bringing benefits for local communities.

-The national-level studies are conducted in cooperation with the Ministry of Roads and Transport Development of the Republic of Mongolia, the City of Ulaanbaatar, the Ministry of Transport of Uzbekistan, the City of Tashkent, and the Department of Transportation of the Philippines.
-The regional studies will be carried out in collaboration with the ministries and organisations involved in developing transport infrastructure in the Central Asia and Southeast Asia regions.
+The national-level studies were conducted in co-operation with the Ministry of Roads and Transport Development of the Republic of Mongolia, the City of Ulaanbaatar, the Ministry of Transport of Uzbekistan, the City of Tashkent, and the Department of Transportation of the Philippines.
+The regional studies are carried out in collaboration with the ministries and organisations involved in developing transport infrastructure in the Central Asia and Southeast Asia regions.

 Project partners are the OECD and the United Nations Development Programme (UNDP).
 The project is funded by the International Climate Initiative (IKI) of Germany’s Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).